sarulabs/di/README.md

 `UnscopedGet`, `UnscopedSafeGet` and `UnscopedFill` work like `Get`, `SafeGet` and `Fill` but can retrieve objects defined in a more generic scope.
 To do so, they generate sub-containers that can only be accessed internally by these three methods.
 To remove these containers without deleting the current container, you can call the `Clean` method.

+:warning: Do not use unscope functions inside a `Build` function.
+In this case, circular definitions are not detected.
+If you do this, you take the risk of having an infinite loop in your code when building an object.

 ```go
 builder, err := di.NewEnhancedBuilder()